-Research has shown the best way for treating hindgut ulcers is a three-pronged approach- medication, diet, and probiotics.
+Research has shown the best way for treating hindgut ulcers is a four-pronged approach- medication, diet, lifestyle and probiotics.

 Medication: Sucralfate